zeroluck/docs/sources/admin-guide/SCIM/index.md

 ### Bulk requests from Excel files

-Excel spreadsheets are widely used by individuals and companies of different backgrounds.
+Spreadsheets can be handy.
 Gluu have embedded SCIM-client with methods that can help you turn an Excel file into a ScimBulkOperation object.
 For that reason we made two methods available, one for generation bulk users request *mapUsers* method and the other for generating bulk group requests *mapGroups* method, both methods take the path to the “XLS” file as a parameter, methods are available at “ExcelMapper” class:

 ```
 ScimBulkOperation usersOperation = ExcelMapper.mapUsers(excelFileLocationUsers);